CYCLING PERFORMANCE TIPS

 4. Muscle strength and endurance help prevent the fatigue of the constant jarring and correction that are part of a long descent - and in turn this freshness helps to maintain sharp reflexes and technical

 There are two approaches to resistance or weight training.
-The first is the "keep it simple" approach one can put together at home and on the bike, and the other is the more "traditional" using free weights.
+The first is the "keep it simple" approach one can put together at home and on the bike, and the other is the more "traditional" approach using free weights.
 Both should be done 3 times a week (2 times at a minimum) to maximize benefits.

 Most coaches recommend a program of strength building (higher weights, fewer reps) in the winter and then a shift to lower weights (perhaps 50% max) and more reps (3 sets, 50% max.weight, 25 reps OR 2 sets, 25% max.weight, 50 reps) as the cycling season approaches to mimic the ways you use your muscles on the bike and to decrease the possibility of injuries.